6 Minute Read

 Photo by: Greg Gnesios

-If you extend your stay after Independence Day weekend, Market on Main is an event you won’t want to miss!
+Extend your stay after Independence Day weekend and attend Market on Main—an event you won’t want to miss!
 This open-air market transforms Main Street (closed between 3rd and 7th Streets) into a vibrant showcase of local food, handmade goods, fresh produce, food trucks, and live entertainment.

 Browse vendor booths for locally crafted art, jewelry, and home décor while sampling Grand Junction’s seasonal flavors.
 The outdoor market is a great way to experience the community’s creative spirit and stock up on picnic snacks or souvenirs after the big weekend celebrations.
 Live music from regional bands fills the air, and don’t be shy – you can dance!
 Most restaurants have patios for a relaxing and comfortably cool dinner and drinks.